nexendrie/rest-route/README.md

 ```

-First parameter is a name of the module where the route will sends an Request.
+First parameter is a name of the module where the route will send a Request.
 URL prefix will be generated.
 See examples.
 ####Examples:

 ```